 The boat went off to collect new divers to join us for the second immersion of the day.

 We did the same procedure, entering the waves for round two, into the boat, and heading for the second dive site, which was in the same general area as the first one.

 This dive, however, stays at around 12-15 meters in depth and is focused on a sandy area with light vegetation.

-A myriad of Caribbean reef fish species and creatures are everywhere, going about their business.
+A myriad of Caribbean tropical fish species and creatures are everywhere, going about their business.